Pizzan8t0r/Jim-s-Burgers/README.md

  Improving website load time
   Adding offline funcionality
-   Allow users to download the application as if it were a phone app
+   Allow users to download the application as if it were a phone app By combining this ability to work offline with our performance upgrades, it will allow the app to be installed on a mobile device or desktop computer for quick, offline access.
 ###
 As of 2019, more than 52 percent of web traffic was over mobile phones.
 Many of these phones do not have the same processing capabilities as desktop machines, nor their fast network connections.
 A long delay in interactivity can lead to page abandonment. -- Page abandonment occurs when a user leaves a webpage without completing the task they set out to do.
 It is a very important aspect of making sure the performance of your application is adequate across all devices and connection speeds.